Smudging Your Home and Tarot Tools

 - Focus your will on the idea of cleansing and renewal.
 Some like to say a brief thank you to the herb for helping you or a prayer of gratitude.

-- Smudge the door by wafting the smoke all around the doorframe in a clockwise motion.
+- Smudge the door by wafting the smoke all around the door frame in a counterclockwise motion to dispel bad energy.

 - Once you've made your rounds, return to your main entry and smudge it again.
 Here you can say a prayer or an affirmation, or invite positive energy into your home.